Leila150/PyIntell/README.md

-# pyintell
+# PyIntell

-**pyintell** is a modular NumPy-based Python framework for building, experimenting with, evaluating, training, and generating from AI/Transformer-style models.
+**PyIntell** is a modular NumPy-based Python framework for building, experimenting with, evaluating, training, and generating from AI/Transformer-style models.

 > **Status:** `0.1.0` — Alpha.
 The public API is available for experimentation.
 Some advanced training, autograd, quantization, and hardware features are lightweight/experimental rather than production-grade.